FornaxAI/RNet/README.md

 ### 📧 Contact & Working with us

 Interested in working with us?
-Communicate directly to our Head Developer & CEO by clicking [here](https://www.linkedin.com/in/mustafaugurbaskin/)
+Communicate directly to our Head Developer & CEO by clicking [here](https://www.linkedin.com/in/mustafaugurbaskin/) or contact us via our [Linkedin](https://www.linkedin.com/company/fornaxai) page.

 ### 🎯 Planned new features